ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/sshkeys/sshkeys_winos.md

 `id_rsa` and `id_rsa.pub`, respectively.
 The public key is the one that needs to be uploaded to the remote system one wishes to connect to.
-On the HPCC cluster it needs to be saved in a file located under this location of your home directory `~/.ssh/authorized_keys`.
+On the HPCC cluster it needs to be saved in a file located under this location of your home
+directory: `~/.ssh/authorized_keys`.
 Since some systems require the private key, created by MobaXterm (Putty), to have a `.ppk` extension, it is recommended to add this extension with the following command.
 Note, this private key file should not be shared.